How to Get Rid of Debt: Know Your Options

 People have found that crowdfunding is a fast way to tackle their debt when unexpected circumstances set them back financially.
 Through GoFundMe, you can easily reach out to friends and family members and get back on your feet and out of debt.
 GoFundMe offers free fundraising, allowing you to keep more of the funds you raise.

-Every situation is worthy enough for crowdfunding, and people from around the world use GoFundMe for causes both large and small.
+Every situation is worthy enough for crowdfunding, and people from around the world, including Canada, use GoFundMe for causes both large and small.
 It’s important to remember that nearly everyone experiences a time in their life when they have to deal with some kind of financial hardship.
 Your own experience might serve as a reminder to people that everyone deserves to receive help during tough times.

-These are a few folks who were able to meet their fundraising goals through GoFundMe when they experienced a financial setback:
+Here are a couple of folks who were able to meet their fundraising goals through GoFundMe when they experienced a financial setback:

-Charles wasn’t sure how to get financial help, but then he discovered GoFundMe.
-His family and friends rallied around him, donating over $20,000 to help him offset foreclosure costs and get back on his feet.
+Patrick wasn’t sure how to get financial help, but then he discovered GoFundMe.
+People rallied around him, donating over $20,000 to help his dad cover his rent and household essentials for the foreseeable future.

 Feel empowered to tell your story and eliminate your debt